niimmiish/niimmiish.github.io/_posts/2021-03-03-PWHT-1-website-components.md

 Of course, this is not to say a static site is better than a dynamic site; a dynamic site has its own advantages and can provide more bells and whistles if you need them.
 But for a personal website that does need interactive and dynamic functionality, static site generators are a great solution.

 ## Enter Jekyll, Ruby, and GitHub Pages
 I found out quickly that [Jekyll][] is an extermely popular static site generator.
 Jekyll is built with the [Ruby](https://www.ruby-lang.org/en/) programming language.
 Tom Preston-Werner, co-founder of [GitHub](https://github.com), developed Jekyll as an open source program.
 Jekyll is the engine behind [GitHub Pages][], which allows you to host a site from your GitHub repository.
-So, you guessed it -- I am going to talk about this trifecta: GitHub Pages, Ruby, and Jekyll.
+So, you guessed it – I am going to talk about this trifecta: GitHub Pages, Ruby, and Jekyll.

 ## Jekyll
 GitHub Pages doesn't "run" websites.
 We have to provide static HTML files so that the website can be viewed.
 This is where Jekyll comes in.

 Jekyll is a Ruby [gem](https://rubygems.org) and is what helps you create a static website (a Ruby gem is a library of packaged Ruby code that can be used without explicity writing out that gem's code).
-Jekyll takes page templates––things like footers, headers, etc. that should be shared across pages of the site (instead of tediously writing out the HTML for each page)––and combines then with other files (blog pages, about page, contact page, etc.) to generate final HTML pages for the end user to see.
+Jekyll takes page templates — things like footers, headers, etc. that should be shared across pages of the site (instead of tediously writing out the HTML for each page) — and combines them with other files (blog pages, about page, contact page, etc.) to generate final HTML pages for the end user to see.

 I started by reviewing the [Quickstart](https://jekyllrb.com/docs/) documentation on the Jekyll website.
 While the Jekyll documentation is good, it isn't always easy to follow without a web development background.
 But the power of open source is that you can find others who shared their experiences to learn from.